Skip to sub navigation Skip to main content

 Source: Department for Education

-This table shows that the rate of apprenticeship starts in Ashfield has been gradually growing following a decrease between the 2019 and 2020 figures.
+This table shows that the rate of apprenticeship starts in Ashfield has been decreasing from 2022, following an increase between the 2020 and 2022 figures.

-The table also shows that apprenticeship participation rate has remained fairly static between 2019 and 2022.
-However, the completion rate has been slowly dropping over a 5 year period from 2018 to 2022.
+The table also shows that apprenticeship participation rate has remained fairly static between 2020 and 2024.
+The completion rate has been slowly increasing over a 5 year period from 2020 to 2024.

 5) Claimant rate and 50+ claimant rate